 For those wishing to stay the night before the event or for support crew during there are cabins and huts available in the camp ground that you can book directly with the park.

-We will have a marquee with heating and power for supporters to hang out in between laps.
+We have the lodge with heating and power for supporters to hang out in between laps.
 There will be hot water available.
 There will be a place for gadgets to be charged.

 The Big Question is